mmmuscus/Shadow-Functions-Engine/README.md

 #### 2.1.1.3.
 Variables that hold information parsed from the editors
 ###### This section was last checked in the 1.0.0. version of the engine
 The last variables that need initialization are all arrays.
-The values for theese variables are all stored in the text files that you can (and are meant to) edit.
-Theese variables will also be explored in a [later section of the docmentaton](#3-detailed-description-of-everything).
+The values for these variables are all stored in the text files that you can (and are meant to) edit.
+These variables will also be explored in a [later section of the docmentaton](#3-detailed-description-of-everything).
 Some examples:
 ```cpp
 fov right[FOVROWS][FOVCOLS];
 ```